natewbrooks/cosc461-final-project/README.md

 * no trailing quotes,
 * and the variable name matches exactly.

-Your project will load this value using `python-dotenv`.
+The project will load this value using `python-dotenv`.

-## 5. Running the Tutor
+## 6. Running the Tutor

 From the activated virtual environment: